Sagnikc663/demo_1/README.md

 - ✨ Clean and simple watchlist interface
 - 📱 Cross Platform implementation, thanks to flutter.
-- 🛠️ Easy to manage code architecture by using Flutter BLoC and CLean Code Architecture.
+- 🛠️ Easy to manage code using CLean Code Architecture, and state management using Flutter BLoC.

 ## Getting Started